Joan Feynman: Early life

 Feynman was raised in the Far Rockaway section of Queens, New York City, along with her elder brother, Richard Feynman (who became a Nobel Prize-winning physicist).
 Her parents were Lucille Feynman (née Phillips), a homemaker, and Melville Arthur Feynman, a businessman.
 Her parents, both Ashkenazi Jews, originated from Minsk, Belarus (then in Russian Empire) and Poland.

 Joan was an inquisitive child, and she exhibited an interest in understanding the natural world from an early age.
-However, her mother told her, “Women’s brains can’t do science”.
+However, her mother told her, "Women's brains can't do science."
 Despite this, her brother Richard always encouraged her to be curious about the universe.
-“Richard was my first teacher”, she recalled.
-Richard introduced young Joan to auroras when, one night, he coaxed her out of bed to witness the northern lights flickering above an empty golf course near their home.
-Later, Feynman found comfort in an astronomy book given to her by her brother.
+"Richard was my first teacher", she recalled.
+Richard introduced young Joan to auroras when, one night, he coaxed her out of bed to witness the Northern Lights flickering above an empty golf course near their home.
+Later, Joan found comfort in an astronomy book given to her by her brother.
 She became convinced that she could, in fact, study science, when she came across a graph based on research by astronomer Cecilia Payne-Gaposchkin.
-She found inspiration in Proverbs, which says a virtuous woman “considereth a field, and buyeth it: with the fruit of her hands she planteth a vineyard.”
+She found inspiration in Proverbs, which says a virtuous woman "considereth a field, and buyeth it: with the fruit of her hands she planteth a vineyard."